Jade-ux/MS02-My-Trip-Planner/README.md

 -	**Email itinerary:** Functionality to allow users to email their itinerary to themselves to be added in future developments.
 -	**Distance slider:** I would like to allow users to set the distance from their destination within which they would like to search for results.
+- **Back to top floating button** I would like to make the 'Back to top' button floating so that when the user is scrolling on mobile the button is always visible on the side of their screen.

 ## Technologies